lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session11_see.md

 1. Describe what your team has prioritized as decisions to implement in your clinic.
 2. Test your team’s plan against your individual and shared team vision.
-3. Apply your team’s plan in clinical decisions.
+3. Apply your team’s plan in clinical decisions using C.F.B.T. systems thinking.

 # In-session Exercise (30 minutes): Connect learning and decisions from experiments to original team vision, question, and need